KNNG

-KNNG (104.7 FM, King FM) is a radio station broadcasting a top 40 music format.
+KNNG (104.7 FM, King FM) is a radio station broadcasting a hot adult contemporary music format.
 Licensed to Sterling, Colorado, United States, the station is currently owned by Wayne Johnson, through licensee Media Logic LLC, and features programming from Premiere Networks.

 History

 The station was assigned the call letters KSTC-FM on January 5, 1979.
 On March 1, 1985, the station changed its call sign to the current KNNG.

 KNNG started out playing top 40 music.
 In February 1991, KNNG segued to a very soft adult contemporary format.
 The station also aired hourly news and farm information.
 Throughout the next 25 years the station had a series of flips from Adult Contemporary to country music to top 40.
 Most recently KNNG now plays hit music with a rhythmic approach.
 It is Northeast Colorado's home for Ryan Seacrest's American Top 40.